Complete Curry County, NM accident reports and news.

 After a Curry County accident, there are many issues that need to be handled immediately.
 Dealing with doctors, repair shops, car rental companies, police, and insurance companies is overwhelming, especially when someone is seriously injured.
 At this point, many injured people choose to hire a personal injury attorney whose job it is to handle the details and paperwork so that you can focus on recovery.

 Personal injury lawyers offer a no-cost claim evaluation to help you.

 Since there is no cost to speak with a lawyer, it is a good idea to learn more about your potential personal injury claim.
-Connect with an experienced Curry County personal injury lawyer who can provide you with information about your rights and options.
+Connect with an experienced Clovis personal injury lawyer who can provide you with information about your rights and options.
 Go here to get a no-cost legal claim evaluation.

 Most recent accident reports

 A 7-year-old Portales boy died from injuries suffered Thursday afternoon in a one-vehicle rollover crash on N.M.
 268 near Curry Road 23, according to the Curry County Undersheriff.
 Waller said Dakota Myers died at the scene about 4 p.m.

 A Tucumcari man died and a Flora Vista man was seriously injured in a head-on collision Wednesday morning on N.M.
 209 north of Clovis, a Curry County Undersheriff said.
 Joe Cooper, 76, died around 10:30 a.m. at the scene of the crash near Curry County Road 21, Waller said.